IKIM-Essen/ClusterDocs/docs/computing.md

 `Nota bene`: The cluster can accomodate a finite amount of IO at any one point.
 IO is where computing breaks.
 At the node level and certainly at the cluster level.

-The cluster provices a number of storage facilities described [here](./storage.md).
+The cluster provices a number of storage facilities described in the [storage guide](./storage.md).
 Make sure you are familiar with them _and_ you understand the nature of local vs. remote file systems.

 ## Local file systems